Batik Artist Conny Ridge

 Conny runs batik and ceramic art classes in North Somerset for her regular artist groups and occasionally runs ad hoc workshops which are always fully booked!
 She is very popular.

-I have attended two of Conny's batik days.
+I have attended four of Conny's batik days.
 Having majored in batik at A level and onward into art foundation, I was keen to rekindle the spirit of my late teens.

 What a incredibly calming, serene experience.
 To sit in her warm farmhouse kitchen, cat and dogs curled up at your feet, coffee and homemade soup on tap, it felt like the most luxurious treat.
 Complete escapism, peace and quiet to create and rebalance the soul!

-Here follows some step-by-step photos of the processes involved to create a batik, taken at workshops I attended in 2018 and 2019.
+Here follows some step-by-step photos of the processes involved to create a batik, taken at workshops I attended in 2018, 2019 and 2020.
 Your inspiration can come from anywhere...a photo, sketch or just a notion in your head.
-My two sources were from a photo I took of fennel seed heads at a National Garden Scheme open day and secondly my logo.
+My first source on this occasion came from a photo I took of fennel seed heads at a National Garden Scheme open day and the latter gallery shows an interpretation of my DHG logo.

 Draw your idea to scale on paper.
 Thin cotton fabric is then stretched and pinned across a wooden frame.
 Next trace your design onto the fabric.